 How do job fairs work?

-At a job fair, job seekers have the opportunity to meet with numerous employers in different industries, streamlining the job search process.
+At a job fair, job seekers meet with numerous employers in different industries, streamlining the job search process.

 Attendees can introduce themselves, submit resumes, and ask questions to learn more about potential employment opportunities.
 It’s a chance for face-to-face networking and a fast-track way to explore a wide range of career prospects in one place.